izmalkovv/carbook.github.io/terms.md

 In order to resolve a complaint regarding the Services or to receive further information regarding use of the Services, please contact us at:

 **Artem Izmalkov**
-Oleksandra Myshugy st 10
+Hvardiitsiv-shironintsiv st. 23
-Kyiv 02141
+Kharkiv 61153
 Ukraine

 Email: artizmalkov@icloud.com